-A party filing a motion for an order to pay in money held by a garnishee must file the garnishee's answer to the garnishment at the same time as or prior to filing the motion for an order to pay in.
-An Order to Pay may not be submitted to the court until fourteen (14) days after the Answer has been filed.
+A party filing a motion for an order to pay in money held by a garnishee must file a certificate of service stating the date notice was sent to the judgment debtor under K.S.A.
+61-3508 or K.S.A.
+60-735, and must file the garnishee's answer to the garnishment at the same time as or prior to filing the motion for an order to pay in.
+An order to pay may not be submitted to the court until fourteen (14) days after the answer has been filed.
 All orders to pay shall direct the garnishee to pay the proceeds from the garnishment directly to the judgment creditor or to the judgment creditor's attorney.
-To facilitate the processing of garnishments, the following information shall be included in each Order to Pay:
+To facilitate the processing of garnishments, the following information shall be included in each order to pay:

-- a) Date the Order of Garnishment was filed; - b) Date the Answer of Garnishee was filed; and - c) If a payroll garnishment, the pay period that the request covers.
+a) Date the order of garnishment was filed;

+- b) Date the answer of garnishee was filed; - c) Date notice was provided to the judgment debtor; and - d) If a payroll garnishment, the pay period that the request covers.